PennLINC/aslprep/docs/singularity.rst

 Accessing the host's filesystem
 -------------------------------
-Depending on how Singularity is configured on your cluster it might or might not automatically bind (mount or expose) host's folders to the container (e.g., ``/scratch``, or ``$HOME``).
+Depending on how Singularity is configured on your cluster it may or may not automatically bind (mount or expose) host's folders to the container (e.g., ``/scratch``, or ``$HOME``).
 This is particularly relevant because, *if you can't run Singularity in privileged